mdciao.contacts.ContactGroup

 • ctc_cutoff_Ang (float) – The cutoff to use

-• fragments (list of iterables, default is None) – The way the topology is fragmented.
+• fragments (string or list of iterables, default is None) – The way the topology is fragmented.
 Default is to put all residues in one fragment.
 This optarg can modify the behaviour of scheme=’all’, since residues absent from fragments will not be plotted, see below.
+If string, it will be passed as method to :obj:mdciao.fragments.get_fragments`, to get the fragments on the fly.

 • fragment_names (list of strings, default is None) – The fragment names, at least len(fragments)